pratheekrebala/blackboard_downloader/README.md

 Then update the `blackboard_url` in `index.js`

+Then run the script using:

+	node index.js

-Then run the script using `node index.js` and follow the command prompt.
+Then follow the instructions on the command prompt.

 If you have any issues - shoot me an email at `pratheekrebala@gmail.com` or open an Issue/PR.